 Since making The Last Page what has been the most valuable lesson you have taken from making this film?

 The lesson on the distance between the filmmaker and the subject.
 You must be aware of the impact of you and your camera.
 It’s almost impossible for the subject to behave without minding the camera.
 However, if you keep rolling a camera, there comes a moment when the subject forgets the presence of you and your camera.
 A lot depends on how you relate to the subject.
 This is what I learned during the production of The Last Page, and I want to keep it in mind for my future projects.

 Where did your passion for filmmaking come from?

-Should filmmakers continue to push the boundaries of the films and stories they want to tell?
+Do you think filmmakers should continue to push the boundaries of the stories they want to tell?

-Do you have any tips or advice you would offer a fellow filmmaker?
+For anyone out there thinking about making their first film do you have any tips or advice you would offer them?

-What do you hope people will take away from Marginal: Short Version?
+And finally, what do you hope people will take away from The Last Page?

 My hope is that this film will make you take a moment to recall what matters to you and to remember what you cherish in your heart.
 And, of course, please enjoy the film!